 Stewards are certified by participating in a broad training curriculum led by experts in the fields of hydrology, stormwater management and groundwater health, water policy, community-based social marketing, landscape assessment, and installation of clean water practices.
 At the end of the certification process, all Stewards must complete a capstone project that improves the health of local water while involving and education their community.
 Stewards then become a point of knowledge and influence in their communities.

 "I am interested in becoming a Master Water Steward because I care deeply for the environment, and want to be an active participant in improving local environmental issues."

 Master Water Stewards are volunteering their time for watershed districts, cities, counties and environmental groups, participating in city and local government boards, influencing policy, and changing the health of our waters.

 Click here to learn more about the dramatic impact we've already made on the health of our waters.

-The certification process comprises of twelve in-person classes covering a wide variety of topics including hydrology, water policy, community engagement, and residential stormwater planning.
+The certification process comprises of both online and in-person classes covering a wide variety of topics including hydrology, water policy, community engagement, and residential stormwater planning.
 All course content is designed by experts in their field and classes are facilitated by water-related professionals.
 Upon the completion of coursework, Steward candidates are guided through a capstone project, which includes the installation of a water management project and a public outreach campaign.
 Classes run from mid-October to mid-April each year and applications are accepted year round.